Number 1's (Mariah Carey album): New material

 Carey co-wrote and co-produced the song "Whenever You Call" with longtime collaborator Walter Afanasieff for her album, Butterfly.
 However, in order to change the song's tempo and format, Carey decided to re-do the song as a duet with Brian McKnight, because she felt it was one of the best songs on Butterfly.
 Carey had also expressed how McKnight's vocals added a great deal to the song, describing the project as "perfecting the song".
 McKnight shared similar sentiments, saying, "It was amazing to go into the studio with someone who's so successful, and has that kind of track record.
 Mariah is someone who could ask anyone in the world to sing with her, and they called me.
 The album contains a duet with Whitney Houston ... it's just been great company to be in."

 One of the songs Carey recorded specifically for #1's was a cover of Brenda K. Starr's "I Still Believe" (1988) co-produced by Stevie J and Mike Mason.
-During the late 1980s Starr helped Carey secure a record contract while she worked as Starr's backup singer.
+During the late 1980s, Starr helped Carey secure a record contract while she worked as Starr's backup singer.
 In the album's liner notes, Carey wrote that the purpose of the song was solely paying tribute to her.
 According to Carey, the song "reminds me of the fact that not long ago I was a teenage girl with nothing to my name but a demo tape, my voice, and my ability to write songs.
 Brenda K. Starr treated me like a 'star' and gave me a shot."
-Another song Carey and Stevie J co-produced was a cover of, "Theme from Mahogany (Do You Know Where You're Going To)" (1975) by Diana Ross.
-The latter song was the third non-original song on the album, and experienced a limited release throughout few countries in Europe.
-During a press release for the album, it was reported that an exclusive live version of "Hero" would be included.
-However, the idea fell through and was never released.
+Another song Carey and Stevie J co-produced was a cover of Diana Ross' "Theme from Mahogany (Do You Know Where You're Going To)" (1975).
+Only included on international editions of the album, it was the third non-original song on the album, and experienced a limited release throughout few countries in Europe.
+During a press release for #1's, it was reported that an exclusive live version of "Hero" would be included, however, the idea fell through and was never released.